Secondary teachers work with children between the ages of 11 and 18. They specialise in teaching one or two subjects

 Subject enhancement programmes are available for graduates who need to develop their subject knowledge to teach secondary pupils maths, physics, chemistry, modern foreign languages (MFL), computing or design and technology (D&T).
 Find out more about subject knowledge enhancement (SKE) programmes

 Teaching English Baccalaureate subjects

 The English Baccalaureate (EBacc) is a performance measure that was introduced in 2010.
-It recognises where pupils have achieved a grade C or better in the core EBacc subjects of mathematics, English, physics, biology, chemistry, geography, history and languages.
+It recognises where pupils have achieved a grade C or better in the core EBacc subjects of maths, English, physics, biology, chemistry, geography, history and languages.

 As a result, the teachers of EBacc subjects are more in demand than ever before.
 Employment opportunities for teachers of these subjects in the academic year 2011/12 were at their highest since 2006/07

 Latest figures from a report for the Department (PDF, 1MB) reveal that 49 per cent of year 9 pupils have chosen to study the set of key subjects from September 2012.
 This compares with data which shows that fewer than a quarter (22 per cent) of GCSE pupils were entered for the EBacc in 2010.

 If you train to teach certain EBacc subjects, you may be eligible for a tax-free training bursary.
 Conditions apply; find out more on our funding for teacher training pages